NarenSham/H2o-Review-Prediction-Engine/README.md

 # H2o-Review-Prediction-Engine
-A review sentiment prediction for any dataset using h2o
+:fire:A review sentiment prediction for any dataset using h2o

-# Classify Review Data :fire:
+# Classify Review Data

+This application helps you predict whether the review at hand will be positive or negative based on the dataset at hand.
+For example purposes, you can use this [UCI Machine Learning Datasets](https://archive.ics.uci.edu/ml/datasets/Sentiment+Labelled+Sentences)]

 ## A graphical interface to understand how your review will be classified